-McDaniel College has announced its Dean’s List from the Spring 2016 semester and 121 Green Terror student-athletes qualified for the honors.
-Twelve Green Terror student-athletes were named to the Green and Gold Honor Roll this past semester.
+McDaniel College has announced its Dean’s List from the Spring 2018 semester and 132 Green Terror student-athletes.
+Eleven Green Terror student-athletes were also named to the department’s Green and Gold Honor Roll this past semester.

 Grant Neary has been named McDaniel College’s head baseball coach.
 Neary takes over as just the 15th coach in the vaunted history of Green Terror baseball after spending the last six seasons as an assistant coach at Division I NJIT.

 At the annual award ceremonies that McDaniel College holds each spring, 25 Green Terror student-athletes were among the honorees.
 On Apr.
 29, the College recognized more than 30 undergraduate students at the annual Spring Awards Ceremony.
 On May 18, the College held its annual Senior Investiture and Honors Convocation, where 41 academic and activity/leadership awards were given to graduating seniors.